 Posted by marilynch

-Seaside has the highest number of bike commuters in Monterey County, as noted in the Transportation Agency of Monterey County’s 2011 Bicycle and Pedestrian Master Plan.
+Did you know?
+The City of Seaside has the highest number of bike commuters in Monterey County, according to figures compiled from participating local cities for the Transportation Agency for Monterey County’s 2011 Bicycle and Pedestrian Master Plan.
+For Seaside’s own Bikeways Transportation Plan, scroll to the end of this post.

 Where else do people bike in Seaside?